 (4) A resident may not remain in a restraint for more than 2 hours without a change in position and toileting opportunity.

-(5) If an order for the use of a restraint is to be continued, the order shall be renewed at least every 7 days by a physician.
+(5) If an order for the use of a restraint is to be continued, the order shall be renewed at least every 7 calendar days by a [physician] health care practitioner.

-(6) The delegating nurse shall provide training to staff in the appropriate use of the restraint ordered by the [physician] .
+(6) The delegating nurse shall provide training to staff in the appropriate use of the restraint ordered by the [physician] health care practitioner.

 F. Bed Rails.
-Bed rails may be considered restraints depending upon the reason for the use of bed rails and how the bed rails are used.
+Bed rails may be considered a restraint[s] depending upon the reason for the use of bed rails and how the bed rails are used.
 This determination is based upon the resident and the effect that bed rails would have upon the resident, as documented in the resident's record.

 G. The program shall notify the resident's family or the [resident's] resident representative each time a restraint is used.